 UK Gambling Commission: The Casino Industry is Doing Better Than Ever

-With the rise in popularity of online casino gaming, many people are curious about what the status quo is at the moment and what the major trends are in the gambling industry.
+With the rise in popularity of online casino gaming in the UK, many people are curious about what the status quo is at the moment and what the major trends are in the gambling industry.
 According to statistics released this year by the UK Gambling Commission (one of the primary authorities in the industry), growth in most sectors has been the norm.
 Let’s dig into these statistics to see what it reveals about the industry’s current state.

 Why the UK Gambling Commission?